 The files panel lists the files and folders associated with the artifact.
 You can navigate through this file tree and view the contents directly in the W&B web app.

 Tables associated with artifacts are particularly rich and interactive in this context.
 Learn more about using Tables with Artifacts here.

-The graph view panel provides a view of all of the artifacts associated with a project and the runs that connect them to each other.
+The lineage panel provides a view of all of the artifacts associated with a project and the runs that connect them to each other.
 It shows run types as blocks and artifacts as circles, with arrows to indicate when a run of a given type consumes or produces an artifact of a given type.
 The type of the particular artifact selected in the left-hand column is highlighted.

 Click the Explode toggle to view all of the individual artifact versions and the specific runs that connect them.

 The action history audit tab shows all of the alias actions and membership changes for a Collection so you can audit the entire evolution of the resource.